 To mix an animation in from the setup pose, set an empty animation, add the animation to mix in, then set the mix duration:

 TrackEntry entry = state.addAnimation(track, "run", true, 0);

 To mix an animation out to the setup pose, set or queue an empty animation specifying a mix duration:

 state.addEmptyAnimation(track, 1.5, 0);

-When an animation reaches the TrackEntry trackEnd time, properties the animation keyed are set the the setup pose and the track is cleared.
+When an animation reaches the TrackEntry trackEnd time, properties that the animation keyed are set to the setup pose and the track is cleared.
 It may be desired to use

 addEmptyAnimation to mix the skeletons back to the setup pose, rather than have it happen instantly.

 The methods that set or queue animations return a TrackEntry which can be used to further customize playback.
 Refer to the TrackEntry API reference for the many settings that are available.